Golden Globe Award for Best Original Song

-The Golden Globe Award for Best Original Song is a Golden Globe Award that was awarded for the first time in 1962 and has been awarded annually since 1965 by the Hollywood Foreign Press Association.
+The Golden Globe Award for Best Original Song is a Golden Globe Award that was awarded for the first time in 1962 and has been awarded annually from 1965 to 2023 by the Hollywood Foreign Press Association.
 The award is presented to the songwriters of a song written specifically for a motion picture.
 The performers of the song are not credited, unless they also have a writing or co-writing credit.